apache/incubator-kie-tools/packages/sonataflow-image-common/README.md

    under the License.
 -->

-# kogito-swf-common
+# sonataflow-image-common

-This package contains the necessary resources to help other modules to build the `kogito-swf-{builder|devmode}` images.
+This package contains the necessary resources to help other modules to build the `sonataflow-{builder|devmode}` images.

 The contents of this package are: